Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

  PG0006    | PKV               | DME             | CN1           | 02:05:00 | 14:20:00            | 16:25:00          |            1
 ```

 And then finally f3 `array_aggs` the days of the week together.
 Notice it does not `GROUP BY` the days of the week column so that `array_agg` function can aggregate the days of the week the routes fly.
+I noticed at first the departure and arrival times didn't have days and so I stupidly assumped  these flights flew daily.
+I completely missed the `days_of_week` column the first time around so had to adjust my code.

 https://www.postgresqltutorial.com/postgresql-aggregate-functions/postgresql-array_agg/